FuriousGeorge19/never_search_alone/Never_Search_Alone_Outline.md

 - **Listen to What They Do**
 	- Biggest mistake he sees: Candidates replace reality w/wish fulfillment.
 Don’t see things as they are.
 	- Use your eyes, ears and social cues to see what’s right in front of you.
-	- Pay attention to how the interview acts
+	- Pay attention to how the interviewer acts
 	- This is the best treatment you’ll ever get from the company.
-If they don’t treat you well then, then…?
+If they don’t treat you well then…?
 	  <br>

 - **Post-Interview Debrief**